Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 	sometimes used to separate different kinds of command-line arguments, such as branch names and filenames in `git checkout`.

 Commands in the examples are preceeded by a dollar sign and a space (`$ `), which is the default prompt in Bash, and _not_ part of the command.
+The commands' output, if any, is indented.

-The `$ ` should not be typed.
+The `$ ` should
+not be typed.
 Commands are followed by their output, if any.
 For example, if you accidentally copy and paste the prompt character, you get:

 ```
 $ $ git
   $: command not found
 ```

 Bash treats almost any combination of characters at the start of a line as the